aswinrprasad/LinuxFixes/Kali Linux 2016.2 Brightness and Sound Fn Key Fix/Readme.md

 4.Wait for the process to complete.
 Hope that fixed the bugs.

-**NOTE : The file you download here is a shell script with a number of commands put together for the ease of fixing th bug.**
+**NOTE : The file you download here is a shell script with a number of commands put together for the ease of fixing the bug.**